 Reconstructing Reality in the Courtroom explains what makes stories believable and how ordinary people connect complex legal arguments and evidence presented in trials to assess guilt and innocence.
 The explanation takes the core elements of narrative—the who, what, where, when, how, why—and shows how average people who hear hundreds of stories every day use the [...]

 Novelist Sybille Bedford was a German-born writer of Jewish heritage who, as a refugee from Germany, lived and wrote in Italy, France, the United States, and England.
 In this compelling classic, she watched courts closely—and with remarkable insight—in England, France, Switzerland, Germany, and Austria.
 There, she found stories of human frailty and impulse, even at the bench and bar.

 Part of the Classics of Law & Society Series, but written for a wide, U.S. audience.

-New from the author of CONFLICT OF INTEREST and THE HOLDING COMPANY: Law professor David Crump’s latest courtroom drama features Houston trial lawyer Robert Herrick, in a case that hits close to home.
-When his paralegal Brianna Edwards gets arrested for hiring a hit man, Herrick has to work the law [...]
+New from the author of CONFLICT OF INTEREST and MURDER IN SUGAR LAND: Law professor David Crump’s latest courtroom drama features Houston trial lawyer Robert Herrick, in a case that risks it all.

 Susan Neiman went to learn more about morality and reason, which she did, but she also came to terms with being Jewish in a city that did not always welcome her, as if her presence was a guilty reminder.
 (Or they did not know she was Jewish and said some amazing stuff.)
 This memoir–through the [...]